About · Our difference

 Cataract surgery

 Cataracts can affect contrast, night vision and glare long before vision becomes “bad” on a chart.
-We focus on how your symptoms impact daily life and which outcome matters most to you.
+We focus on how your symptoms impact daily life and which outcome matters most to you: evidence-led discussion of lens options and expected trade-offs, planning based on your eye measurements and visual goals, and clear recovery and aftercare guidance (what’s normal vs what’s not).
+Read more about cataract surgery.

 Oculoplastics (eyelids & tear ducts)

-Eyelid concerns can be functional (vision obstruction, irritation, watering) or cosmetic—or both.
-We assess eyelid position, eye surface health and facial balance to recommend the most appropriate procedure.
+Eyelid concerns can be functional (vision obstruction, irritation, watering) or cosmetic — or both.
+We assess eyelid position, eye surface health and facial balance to recommend the most appropriate procedure, with careful evaluation of dryness, irritation and tearing causes, a realistic discussion of scarring, symmetry and healing time, and a practical post-op plan for work, driving and contact lenses.
+Read more about oculoplastics.

 Not sure what you need?
 That’s common.
 Use the appointment request form and select “Other / not sure”.
 We’ll guide you to the right assessment.